dwilliams6683/blinkpibridge/README.md

 ```
 This lets you safely unmount before syncing.

-_(NOTE: I personally recommend using the /stall set to 0.
+_(NOTE: I recommend using the /stall set to 0.
 Setting it to 1 can cause the backing file to corrupt out or the update script to hang.)_

 ---
 ### Step 7: PIUSB.SH